Real peer review has never been tried

-Saloni Dattani is a founding editor of Works in Progress, and a researcher on global health at Our World in Data.
+Saloni Dattani is a founding editor of Works in Progress.
+She’s the author of the newsletter Scientific Discovery, works as an advisor to Open Philanthropy, and has a PhD in psychiatric genetics.
+Previously, she worked as a project lead on health at Our World in Data.

 Outdated forms of peer review create bottlenecks that slow science.
 But in a world where research can now circulate rapidly on the Internet, we need to develop new ways to do science in public.